 Linne Doran: Duvall, WA

-overnight with food provided
+overnight program; food provided

 The Coyote Mentoring Weekend is a fantastic introduction to the basic principles of our nature-based educational approach.
 It is designed for educators, parents, and anyone interested in significantly expanding their teaching repertoire and mentoring skills.
 This course provides the foundational tools for crafting powerful learning experiences and deep connections with the natural world for your students, family, employees, or even yourself.
 We invite you to join us as we re-discover the sense of wonder for nature’s mysteries that all children share.